rbh-93/MVC-Example-Using-Servlet/README.md

 # MVC-Example-Using-Servlet

-# Example of Model-View-Controller Architecture
+# Model-View-Controller Architecture

+Model View Controller is a software architecture pattern which separates the application logic into three different parts.
+Separation of concerns increases modularity and reuse.
+The three parts are Model, View and Controller.

+- Model: The Model is the data and business logic.
+- View: The View defines how the data should be presented to the user.
+It is a User Interface allowing the user to modify the data.
+- Controller: When the user interacts with the view, the user sends requests.
+These requests are handled by the Controller which displays appropriate data along with view as response to the user.

-# DESCRIPTION
+# Implementation details

-The initial page is the LoginPage JSP which serves as the View.
-The Login JSP asks the user for a User ID and Password.
+- LoginPage.jsp: Initial page for Login for the user.
+This page serves as the View of MVC.
+LoginPage.jsp asks the user for User ID and Password.
-The Controller of MVC is implemented using a servlet.
+- Success.jsp: This is also part of the View.
+Upon successful login, the user is redirected to this page informing the user of a successful login.
-The LoginController Servlet passes the user request to the LoginService class which contains the business logic.
+- LoginController.java: The LoginController Servlet is the Controller of MVC and it handles user requests by passing these requests to the LoginService class.
-The business logic in this case is a dummy password authentication method and a method to get user data.
-A user list is also implemented in the LoginService class using a Hashmap.
-The user list contains the User IDs and the corresponding User Names.
-If password authetication fails, the user is redirected to the initial Login JSP.
-Otherwise, the user is redirected to the SuccessPage JSP which displays the User Name.
+- LoginService.java: The LoginService is the MOdel of MVC and it contains the business logic.
+When the user request is passed to the LoginService, it either redirects the user to Success.jsp page if authentication is successful or to the initial Login.jsp page if authentication fails.
+The LoginService class contains a dummy user list (User ID and corresponding User Names) implemented using Hashmap and a dummy password authetication method.
-The User Class contains the getters and setters for the User ID and User Name.
+- User.java: This class contains the getters and setters for the User ID and User Name.

-# MVC ARCHITECTURE AND DATA FLOW

-The LoginService contains the business logic which constitutes of the Model, the JSPs are the View and the LoginController Servlet is the Controller of MVC.
-The data flows from the user to the Controller, which passes it to the Service class.
-The Service class then gives the response back to the Controller based on the user request.
-Based on this response the required View is generated for the user (in this case the LoginPage JSP and the SuccessPage JSP).